europeana/Labs/api/linked-open-data/FAQ.md

 Releasing Europeana metadata as Linked Open Data is an important step for Europeana, its partners and third parties.
 Linked Open Data has a key role in the [Europeana Strategic Plan 2011-2015](http://pro.europeana.eu/c/document_library/get_file?uuid=c4f19464-7504-44db-ac1e-3ddb78c922d7&amp;groupId=10602)&nbsp; and supports the idea that Europeana 'distributes' content and 'engages' its users:

-*Distribute*: the pilot will allow Europeana to distribute the cultural heritage content, in order to <em>‘Make their heritage available to users wherever they are, whenever they want it'.
+*Distribute*: the pilot will allow Europeana to distribute the cultural heritage content, in order to ‘Make their heritage available to users wherever they are, whenever they want it'.

 *Engage*: it will also enhance the engagement of the different communities represented by Europeana's content by allowing re-use and connectivity.